pwa-builder/PWABuilder/docs/home/pwa-workshop.md

 #### Deploying the manifest

 Web app manifests are deployed in HTML pages using a `<link>` element in the `<head>` of a document.
-This was taken care of during the PWA generation process by PWA Studio so that you don't have to manually add it.
+This was taken care of during the PWA generation process by PWABuilder Studio so that you don't have to manually add it.
 You can find this `<link rel="manifest" href="/manifest.json" />` element in `index.html` file.

 #### See it in action